Rpsl/imap-backup-docker/README.md

 $ docker run --rm -it -v $(PWD)/data:/root/.imap-backup/ --name "imap-backup" rpsl/imap-backup:latest imap-backup setup
 ```

-2) You can use example and you need manualy create `config.json` file in `data` folder
+2) You can use example and you need manually create `config.json` file in `data` folder

 ```
 {